ramesheorann/ETH-AVAX-PROOF-Intermediate/Functions and Errors/README.md

 # Metacrafters Project

-This repository contains the source code for the `MyContract` smart contract.
+This repository contains the source code for the `myContract_for_errorHandling` smart contract.
 The contract is written in Solidity version 0.8.0 and implements the require(), assert() and revert() statements, along with the `getContractBalance` function.

 ## Getting Started

-Follow the steps below to get started with the `MyContract` smart contract:
+Follow the steps below to get started with the `myContract_for_errorHandling` smart contract:

 1. Clone this repository to your local machine.
 2. Open the project in your preferred Ethereum development environment.